The Art Of Manipulating Emotions In Storytelling

 The story must be well-paced and flow rhythmically, seducing the senses and evoking emotions, ranging from total delight to absolute fear.

-The writer uses two tools to have ultimate control, setting Turning Points and Transitional Links into action, cleverly manipulating emotions and drawing an unsuspecting audience into a web of mystery and wonder.
+To maximise creative control, the writer uses Story Values, Turning Points and Transitional Values to manipulate emotions and draw unsuspecting audiences / readers into a web of mystery and wonder.

 The story becomes a tapestry of mixed emotions, and a melting pot of symbolism and subtext, allowing us to feel what’s happening, and experience the heartbeat of each moment, taking a meaningful journey on the roller coaster of dramatic or comedic action without interruptions or getting lost in translation.